virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 	}
 }
 ```
-There are two input type available:
+There are possible ways to define a nodeType:
 ```
-"nodeType": ["..."]  //set all nodeTypes in array and
+"nodeType": ["..."] - to set the required nodeTypes in array and
-"nodeType": "..., ..."    //set all nodeTypes via commas
+"nodeType": "..., ..." - to set the required nodeTypes being separated with commas
 ```

+<b>Examples</b>
-For example, there are three environments with different topologies:
+Let’s suppose you have three environments with different topology:
 ![targetNodes](/img/targetNodes.jpg)
-`targetNodes` can filtered JPS installation with example below:
+Within these environments, the `targetNodes` filtering for JPS installation can be performed with the next example:
 ```
 {
 	"jpsType": "update",